nbrisset/CTF/grehack-ctf-2016/monster-den-100/README.md

 ```

 A [dictionary attack](https://en.wikipedia.org/wiki/Password_cracking)
-with [fcrackzip](http://allanfeid.com/content/cracking-zip-files-fcrackzip) gave us nothing,
+with [fcrackzip](http://allanfeid.com/content/cracking-zip-files-fcrackzip) gives us nothing,
 so the password may be elsewhere... again in the LSB?

 ![Screenshot #3 of StegSolve.jar](MH_SSjar_extract.png)

 Great!
-The ZIP file can be opened, we could retrieve the flag and the points!
+The ZIP file can be opened, so we can retrieve the flag and the points!

 ```
 root@blinils:~/GH16/_monster_hidden.png.extracted# 7z e 83D2.zip -pEvi1isGood